digipolisantwerp/chatbot_service_nodejs/README.md

-# Contact Picker Smart Widget BFF (Node)
+# Chatbot Smart Widget BFF (Node)

-This is a Node.js backend service library to create a BFF service for the Contact Picker Smart Widget.
+This is a Node.js backend service library to create a BFF service for the Chatbot Smart Widget.
 The widget provides a picker field to choose a person from a list of contacts.
 This service is matched by a [corresponding UI](https://github.com/digipolisantwerp/contact-picker_widget_angular).

 There is a **demo service**, see below for instructions on running it.